lw602/Samalas-1257/README.md

 ## Constraining the Samalas 1257 Eruption: A Model and Multi-Proxy Approach

-### Part III Project - Laura Wainman - Department of Earth Sciences, Univeristy of Cambridge
+### Part III Project - Department of Earth Sciences, Univeristy of Cambridge

 #### Correspondence to lw602@cam.ac.uk